Jennifer Ehle

+Jennifer Anne Ehle (/ˈiːli/; born December 29, 1969) is an American-British actress who has starred in and won numerous awards for her prolific work in stage, film, and television productions.
+Her accolades include two Tony Awards, a BAFTA Award for Best Actress (TV), and a Screen Actors Guild Award for Best Cast in a Motion Picture.
+She is widely known for her role as Elizabeth Bennet in the 1995 BBC miniseries Pride and Prejudice, for which she received the British Academy Television Award for Best Actress.

-Jennifer Anne Ehle (/ˈiːli/; born December 29, 1969) is an American and British actress.
-The daughter of writer John Ehle and English actress Rosemary Harris, Ehle started her career acting on stage in the United Kingdom, with the Edinburgh Festival, the Royal Shakespeare Company, and the National Theatre.
+Ehle began her career acting on stage in the United Kingdom, with the Edinburgh Festival, the Royal Shakespeare Company, and the National Theatre.
 She earned a Tony Award for Best Actress in a Play and a nomination for the Laurence Olivier Award for Best Actress in Tom Stoppard's The Real Thing.
 She reunited with Stoppard acting in his play The Coast of Utopia (2007), earning a Tony Award for Best Featured Actress in a Play.
-She appeared on Broadway in the J.T.
-Rogers play Oslo, earning a second Tony nomination for Best Actress.
+She appeared on Broadway in the J. T. Rogers play Oslo, earning a second Tony nomination for Best Actress.

-Ehle is also known for her film performances, including The King's Speech (2010), Contagion (2011), Zero Dark Thirty (2012), A Little Chaos (2014), Fifty Shades of Grey (2015), Little Men (2016), Fifty Shades Darker (2017), Fifty Shades Freed (2018), Saint Maud (2019) and She Said (2022).
-She has also appeared in various television programs, including NBC's The Blacklist (2014–2015), the Hulu limited series The Looming Tower (2016), the Showtime miniseries The Comey Rule (2020), and the CBS legal drama The Good Fight (2022).
-She received the British Academy Television Award for Best Actress for her role as Elizabeth Bennet in the BBC miniseries Pride and Prejudice (1995).
-She starred in the 2023 Amazon Prime miniseries Dead Ringers.
+Ehle is also known for her film performances, including The King's Speech (2010), Contagion (2011), Zero Dark Thirty (2012), A Little Chaos (2014), Little Men (2016) and She Said (2022).
+She has also appeared in various television programs, including the Hulu limited series The Looming Tower (2016), the Showtime miniseries The Comey Rule (2020), the CBS legal drama The Good Fight (2022), the Amazon Prime miniseries Dead Ringers (2023), and AMC's The Vampire Lestat (2026).

 Early life and education

-Ehle was born in Winston-Salem, North Carolina, to English actress Rosemary Harris and American author John Ehle.
+Jennifer Anne Ehle was born on December 29, 1969 in Winston-Salem, North Carolina, to English actress Rosemary Harris and American author John Ehle.
 Her ancestry includes Romanian (from a maternal great-grandmother) and, paternally, German and English.
 Ehle appeared as a toddler in a 1973 Broadway revival of A Streetcar Named Desire, in which her mother played Blanche DuBois.

-She spent her childhood in the UK and the US, attending several schools, including Interlochen Arts Academy.
-She was mainly raised in Asheville, North Carolina.
-Her drama training was split between the North Carolina School of the Arts and the Central School of Speech and Drama in London.
+Ehle spent her childhood in the UK and the US, attending several schools, including Queen's College, London followed by Interlochen Arts Academy as a high school acting student from 1985 to 1987.
+She was mainly raised in North Carolina.
+She matriculated as a BFA acting student at the North Carolina School of the Arts (that her father helped found) until 1988, and states that she was accepted at the Juilliard School but chose to continue her training at the Central School of Speech and Drama in London.